VienDinhCom/next-shopify-storefront/README.md

 ## Experience

-These are my experience when I have been working on this project:
+These are my experiences when I have been working on this project:

 - Designing & Building the [Storefront](https://github.com/maxvien/next-shopify-storefront) from Scratch.
 - Using [Emotion](https://emotion.sh/) to Write Component-scoped Styles.